THE DREAMER PROJECT

 Premise

-The Dreamer Project begins with a simple theory: reality is dreamed within one consciousness.
-If this is true, the world is not acting on us but arising in us.
+The Dreamer Project begins with a simple hypothesis: reality is dreamed within one consciousness.
+If this is true, then the world is not acting on us but arising in us.

 → There are not two.

 From this premise, the Mind-First Principles emerged.
-They are not doctrines but hypotheses—perceptual flips that can be tested in daily life.
+They are not doctrines but hypotheses—perceptual flips to test in daily life.
 Each one is both a thought experiment and a lived experiment, offering a way to re-see conflict, identity, and even life and death as appearances within mind itself.

 Experiment